Cx-Rubio/gbees-cuda/README.md

 # GBEES-CUDA

-GBEES-CUDA is the CUDA implementation of the Grid-based Bayesian Estimation Exploiting Sparsity (GBEES) algorithm.
+GBEES-CUDA is the CUDA implementation of the Grid-based Bayesian Estimation Exploiting Sparsity (GBEES) algorithm.\
 GBEES is a method for propagating uncertainty in systems with nonlinear dynamics.
 It also allows Bayesian updates of the probability density function based on discrete measurements.
-A detailed description of the GBEES algorithm is available in *Efficient Grid-Based Bayesian Estimation of Nonlinear Low-Dimensional Systems with Sparse, Non-Gaussian PDFs," Automatica 48 (7) (2012) 1286–1290.*
-The rationale for its CUDA implementation can be found in *GBEES-GPU: A High-Dimensional Efficient Parallel GPU Algorithm for Nonlinear Uncertainty Propagation," by T. R. Bewley et al.*

 ## Download the source code
-From a computer with a git client installed, clone the repository by using:
+In a computer with the git client installed, clone the repository by using:

 ```
 git clone https://github.com/Cx-Rubio/gbees-cuda.git